alwaysdata/documentation/accounts/billing/catalyst-prices.en.md

 tags = ["billing", "dedicated", "gold", "vps"]
 +++

-This page lists the prices of the Catalyst configurations. or more information and a custom configuration contact our [sales team](https://www.alwaysdata.com/en/catalyst/)].
+This page lists the prices of the Catalyst configurations.
+To have more information and a custom configuration contact our [sales team](https://www.alwaysdata.com/en/catalyst/).

 ## VPS servers